 - Repair MDF file of SQL 2019, 2017, 2016, 2014, 2012, etc.

-- Option to preview and restore deleted records from the table
+- Option to preview and restore deleted database objects

-- Export recovered data directly to the Live SQL or compatible scripts
+- Export recovered data directly to the Live SQL, compatible scripts or CSV

 - Support ASCII and Unicode XML datatype